google/xls/docs_src/codegen_options.md

 -   `--max_inline_depth=N` puts a bound on how deeply subexpressions can be nested in a single line.
 5 by default; overridden if `separate_lines` is set, which functionally forces this flag to 1.
--   `--multi_proc` causes every proc to be codegen'd.
+-   `--multi_proc` causes every proc to be codegen'd, not just the "top" proc.
+    True by default.
 -   `--max_trace_verbosity=N` is the maximum verbosity allowed for traces.
     Traces with higher verbosity are stripped from codegen output.
 0 by default.
 -   `--simulation_macro_name=...` sets the name of the Verilog macro used to